exaybachay-ak/SubtitleWordlist/README.md

 USAGE:

-Place this python script (curdirWordlists.py) into a directory that contains all subtitle files you would like to translate into wordlists.
-Run curdirWordlists.py.
+Place this python script (wordlist.py) into a directory that contains all subtitle files you would like to translate into a wordlist.
+Run wordlist.py and it will output a file called "wordlist.txt".
 This currently only works for Linux.

 Functionality to be added: